 But I do know that when it comes to making the Upper Peninsula of Michigan’s unofficial food, nobody in these parts of the UP along Lake Superior makes better pasties than Muldoons.

 If you must ask, a pasty is a meat pie.
 The Cornish miners who dug out the iron ore 2,000 feet beneath the ground in the UP brought them in their lunchpails.
 We love em.
-There’s a huge debate among Yoopers (Upper Peninsula natives) whether you should put ketchup on them.
+There’s a huge debate among Yoopers (Upper Peninsula natives) about whether you should put ketchup on them.
 Or gravy.

 The Yooper purists say the original miners didn’t have condiments way down there under the ground and if a plain pasty was good enough for them, it should be for you, too!